habib256/thymioHTTP/README.md

 2020-07-20 VERHILLE Arnaud

-This is a javascript node-based application that create an HTTP access to the thymio-device-manager running with Thymio Suite 2.x
+This is a javascript node-based application that create an HTTP access to the thymio-device-manager running under Thymio Suite 2.x

 ## Getting started